International Programmes 2024/2025

 As one of the nine leading institutes of technology in Germany, Leibniz University Hannover is aware of its responsibility in seeking sustainable, peaceful, and responsible solutions to the key issues of tomorrow.
 Our expertise for this stems from the broad spectrum of subjects, ranging from engineering and natural sciences to architecture and environmental planning, and from law and economics to social sciences and humanities.

 The main building of the university is the Royal Welfenschloss (Palace of the Guelphs) at Welfengarten Park.
 In 1879, the Higher Vocational School, originally founded in 1831, moved into the palace.
 Later, it became the Königliche Technische Hochschule (Royal College of Technology).
-Only 64 pupils attended the vocational school at first, but now there are almost 30,000 students enrolled in the nine faculties of Leibniz University Hannover and some 3,100 researchers working in more than 180 institutes.
+Only 64 pupils attended the vocational school at first, but now there are almost 30,000 students enrolled in the nine faculties of Leibniz University Hannover and some 3,100 researchers are working in more than 180 institutes.

 Our key research areas